Tokenism or table stakes?

 Feelings about the intervention in a social institution and the effects of the intervention are connected here, but the connection is complicated.
 Feeling better about fairness might be an important step of achieving fairness.
 Or achieving fairness might be the best way to produce a feeling that things are fair.
 It is probably both.

 And how do we know the strategy we have chosen is a good one?
 The process of change is hard and complicated.
 Our intuitions about social change are terrible.
-Society might seem simple to us primate, but only because we delude ourselves..
+Society might seem simple to us primates, but only because we delude ourselves..
 And fairness, by whatever definition, is a complicated, subtle effect to cultivate.
-I think of these as problem where everyone can see an obvious answer, but no-ones’ obvious answer is the same.
+I think of these as problems where everyone can see an obvious answer, but no-ones’ obvious answer is the same.

-Here is a non-obvious possible theory about unfairness that I do not often see actions: the family of “emergent effects” theories.
+Here is a non-obvious possible theory about unfairness that I do not often see in action: the family of “emergent effects” theories.
 In these theories, what leads to unfairness is the accumulation of many small, non-obvious sources of bias.
 If this were true, that would mean that if we get distracted by the obvious ones, we are letting the real problems continue.
-One famous version is the Schelling segregation model which argues that ethnically segregated neighbourhood can arise not because of xenophobia, but because the process of choosing your neighbourhood naturally magnifies the effect of weak preferences.
+One famous version is the Schelling segregation model which argues that ethnically segregated neighbourhoods can arise not because of xenophobia, but because the process of choosing your neighbourhood naturally magnifies the effect of weak preferences.
 If, all else being equal, most people have a slight preference to hang around with people like themselves, eventually we all sort ourselves into ghettos.

-A more relevant one perhaps for the current purpose is the “insidious nonetheless” theory, (Du, Nordell, and Joseph 2021), which argues that there is a laundry list of apparently-inconsequential biases in gendered judgment that collectively add up to a glass ceiling that stops women from progressing their careers.
+A more relevant one perhaps for the current purpose is the “insidious nonetheless” theory, (Du, Nordell, and Joseph 2021), which argues that there is a laundry list of apparently inconsequential biases in gendered judgment that collectively add up to a glass ceiling that stops women from progressing in their careers.
 The biases in this theory are not obvious ones; at least I assume they are not obvious because they are rarely the ones that I see us complaining about.
 If this theory has any reality to it, obvious and contentious things like job titles are a honey-trap for our discussion, distracting us from the more important things.
 In Du, Nordell, and Joseph (2021)’s model, there are lots of weird ones — they blame, for example, ‘biased negative attribution’: women receive a larger decrease in promotability when a mixed-gender project fails.
 Is finding a solution that tackles biased negative attribution on anyone’s least-you-can-do list?

 I’m not aiming to go all in on this particular theory as a complete explanation for gender inequity, by the way.
 I am just some guy musing about something outside my field and I definitely do not have The One Truth about gender equity.

 But, I do not think anyone does, even the experts (although they hopefully are closer than I am.)
 These emergent effects models could be correct, complete nonsense or, more likely, part of a more complex picture.
-I’m mentioning this idea, though, as an example of the kind of potentially-useful understanding of the system that we might ignore in the battle to claim things are simple and easy.
+I’m mentioning this idea, though, as an example of the kind of potentially useful understanding of the system that we might ignore in the battle to claim things are simple and easy.

 Of course, doing experiments to fix some non-obvious causes like this is hard.
 If we are arguing all day about what the table stakes are, fresh alternative ideas are exactly what will never have time to try.